 Stephens’ coaching success at East Mississippi goes hand in hand with the individual accomplishments that his players continue to achieve beyond the Scooba campus.
 While an average of nearly 25 EMCC football players annually move on to compete at the four-year level, Stephens has coached a total of 32 NJCAA All-Americans during his tenure, including eight All-America quarterbacks.
 In addition, 50 former EMCC players competed at the university level during last year’s college football season.
 On the professional level, the EMCC Lions have had six players selected in the NFL Draft under his guidance, while a total of ??? former Stephens players were on NFL rosters this past offseason.

-Stephens arrived on the Scooba campus in December 2007 after spending the previous seven seasons as an assistant coach at Pearl River Community College in Poplarville, Miss.
+Stephens arrived at East Mississippi after spending the previous seven seasons as an assistant coach at Pearl River Community College in Poplarville, Miss.
 During Stephens’ stint at PRCC, the Wildcats posted a composite record of 60‐12 (.833), including an NJCAA championship in 2004 and four consecutive MACJC state titles (2003-06).

 Before his community college coaching career began in 2001, Stephens spent eight years at the high school level in Alabama and Louisiana.

 Following an initial stop at Pearl River CC as a two‐year offensive lineman, Stephens continued his playing career at Delta State University.
-Upon earning his bachelor’s degree in education, he began his 26‐year coaching career as a graduate assistant at his alma mater.
+Upon earning his bachelor’s degree in education, he began his 28‐year coaching career as a graduate assistant at his alma mater.
 Stephens received his first taste of full‐time coaching experience at Louisiana-Monroe, where he completed his master’s degree in 1992.

 A native of Huntsville, Ala., Stephens is married to the former Robyn Lynn Douglas of Bogalusa, La.
 They have three daughters – Lauren, Julianna, and Rebekah.